 Subject to the restrictions on moves, HRHA will issue the voucher to move as soon as the family requests the move, as long as the recertification process has not begun.
-The recertification process is considered begun as soon as the recertification appointment has been scheduled.
+The recertification process is considered underway as soon as the recertification appointment is scheduled.

-However, if the family and owner/landlord issue a mutual agreement to terminate the lease, after the recertification process has begun, the family will be allowed to move.
+However, if the family and owner/landlord issue a mutual agreement to terminate the lease, after the recertification process has started, the family will be allowed to move.